alchemy-swift/alchemy/Docs/1a_Architecture.md

 ### Caveat 2: **Use non-blocking APIs (`EventLoopFuture`) when doing async tasks**

 Often, handling a request involves waiting for other servers / services to do something such as making a database query or making an external HTTP request.
-So as not to block event loops, Alchemy leverages `EventLoopFuture`s (a "future" that completes on an event loop) when making these asynchronous requests.
-These will let the current `EventLoop` handle more work & requests while waiting for a response from the asynchronous service.
+So as not to block event loops, Alchemy leverages `EventLoopFuture`. `EventLoopFuture<T>` is the Swift server world's version of a `Future`.
+It represents an asynchronous operation that hasn't yet completed, but will complete on a specific `EventLoop` with either an `Error` or a value of `T`.

 If you've worked with other future types or `RxSwift` before, these should be straighforward; the API reference is [here](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
 If you haven't, think of them as functional sugar around a value that you'll get in the future (i.e. is being fetched asynchronously).
 You can chain functions that change the value (`.map { ... }`) or change the value asynchronously (`.flatMap { ... }`) and then respond to the value (or an error) when it's finally resolved.

-### Creating a new `EventLoopFuture`
+#### Creating a new `EventLoopFuture`

 If needed, you can easily create a new future associated with the current `EventLoop` via `EventLoopFuture<SomeType>.new(error:)` or `EventLoopFuture<SomeType>.new(_ value:)`.
 These will resolve immediately on the current `EventLoop` with the value or error passed to them.